wiredopposite/OGX-Wireless-Lite/README.md

 # OGX-Wireless-Lite
 ![OGX-Wireless-Lite](images/esp32s3_devkit.jpg "OGX-Wireless-Lite")

-Firmware for the ESP32-S3 that leverages its built-in USB capabilities to emulate gamepads for several game consoles, enabling you to use your Bluetooth LE capable gamepads.
+Firmware for the ESP32-S3 that allows you to use your Bluetooth LE gamepads on several different game consoles.

 ### Supported platforms
 - Original Xbox